-The savings clause doesn’t affect expats’ ability to claim US and UK tax credits as outlined above though.
+The Savings Clause doesn’t affect expats’ ability to claim US and UK tax credits as outlined above, however.

 The US-UK Totalization Agreement

 A separate agreement called a Totalization Agreement allows US expats in the UK not to pay social security taxes to both the US and UK governments.
-Their contributions made while in the UK can be credited to either system.
-Which country they pay to depends on how long they will be living in the UK for.
+Instead, contributions made while in the UK can be credited to either system.
+Which country they pay to depends on how long they will be living in the UK.

 Expats who are behind with their US tax filing because they were unaware of the requirement to file from abroad can catch up without facing penalties under an IRS amnesty program called the Streamlined Procedure, so long as they do so before the IRS contacts them about it.